mlearnfab/web/_sources/faq.md

 **Q.** *Do I need to complete each module in a specific amount of time?*

 **A.** No. You can go at your own pace.
-As mentioned above, you must show minimal activity each week.
+However, you must show some activity each week, even if it is minimal.

 ---